 The institution has undergone several infrastructure upgrades.
 While in pursuit of the Carbon Zero designation, the College is required to develop a strategic Zero Carbon Transition Plan, which includes energy reduction strategies, financial analyses of alternatives, and development of a long term heating plan free of fossil fuel combustion.
 Using Lean methodology, we are constantly reviewing administration processes in different departments to encourage reducing, where practical, unnecessary paper‐based filing systems.
 Continued monitoring of our fleet vehicles and usage patterns as well as technology developments in video conferencing will help us optimize travel related emissions.

-Read Okanagan College’s Carbon Neutral Action Report.
+Read Okanagan College’s Carbon Neutral Action Report for 2019.